paldhous/ucb/2016/intro-data/md_raw/class3.md

 The pivot table raises some questions that could help direct further reporting:

-- Why did was the number of deaths and injuries so high in 2005, compared to all the other years?
+- Why was the number of deaths and injuries so high in 2005, compared to all the other years?

 - And why were there so few alcohol-related deaths and injuries in 2010?

 It may be that these simply represent random fluctuations in the data from year to year.
 Or perhaps some changes in policing, or other factors, were involved.
 Further reporting would be required to investigate.

-### Assignment

 ### Further reading/viewing